 3. Take a Wildlife Safari Experience in Uganda

 With up to 340 mammal’s species in Uganda any wildlife enthusiast is in treat to discover a wide range from terrestrial to aquatic and avian diversity.
-Although Uganda doesn’t compare to its two eastern neighbors in terms of wildlife stocks, the country’s uncrowded parks provide a typical wilderness safari experience and diversity not found anywhere else in the region.
-These experiences include:
+Uganda’s uncrowded parks provide a typical wilderness safari experience including:

 Enjoy the Authentic Untamed Game Drives in a less crowded and remote National Parks to track down their residents including Elephants, Cape Buffalo, Rothschild Giraffe, several Antelopes.
 Get close to Climbing Lions, the elusive Leopard, Hyena and Jackals watch the interactions, behavior and sounds in a company of enthusiastic Guides to gain insights into the ever-shrinking Eco-system of these animals.
 In these wild places here;